 Blacksmithing is a hobby that is growing in popularity all over the world, as people develop a new interest in exploring this ancient art form and learning to work and shape metal with their hands.
-It's a fantastic way to develop a deeper understanding of the art and science of metal working, and to make things that you can enjoy for years to come.
+It’s a fantastic way to develop a deeper understanding of the art and science of metalworking, and to make things that you can enjoy for years to come.

 If you have an interest in taking up blacksmithing, but don’t know where to begin, a beginner kit is a great investment in the first set of tools and equipment you need to become a blacksmith.
 A beginner blacksmith kit gives you everything you need to get started, in a complete, convenient package.
 Just add a hard flat object to hit stuff on (really any piece of steel will do fine to start) and a way to heat the metal (check out some easy to make forges here) They also make great gifts for aspiring blacksmiths.
 Here are some of the best beginner blacksmith kits.

-Goplus Tools Hammer Set 5-Piece Blacksmith Forge Tool Shop Garage Kit
+Goplus Tools 5-Piece Blacksmith Hammer Kit

 - 2 ball pein hammers for reshaping metal surfaces, riveting, and rounding edges of metal pins and fasteners

-- 1 sledge hammer for small demolition jobs like breaking concrete and drywall or for driving stakes
+- 1 sledgehammer for small demolition jobs like breaking concrete and drywall or for driving stakes

 - 1 cross pein hammer for shaping and bending unhardened metal, or for shaping brick and stone blocks

 The heads are made of forged, polished steel for strength and durability.
-The handles are made of fiberglass, with solid cores that absorb vibration and shock and reduce fatigue.
+The handles are made of fibreglass, with solid cores that absorb vibration and shock and reduce fatigue.
 The handles are covered with non-slip plastic and have rubber grips for a lasting, secure hold.

 Whitlox Hammer & Tongs Blacksmith Starter Kit